Yes, the game lets you go into negative lives and keep playing. Be glad it does.

 - Sonic Rush and its sequel, in modern 2D platformer fashion, still allow you to amass more lives than you'll ever need.

-- Sonic the Hedgehog 4 (the Wii version, at least) is a huge example of this.
+- Sonic the Hedgehog 4 is a huge example of this.
 A mediocre player could end up with over one hundred fifty lives at the time of beating the final boss.

 - Sonic 3 & Knuckles made lives even more pointless with the introduction of save files.
 Every time you complete a zone and reach a new zone, the game is saved, so you can quit and pick up where you left off later.
 The only danger a game over brings is booting you to the level's start instead of a checkpoint.